 - Once the cakes have cooled entirely, you can go ahead and make the cream cheese frosting.
 In a clean bowl, mix your butter with a wooden spoon or electric whisk until it has been whipped smooth.

 - Add the cream cheese to the butter and mix well to combine.
 Then you gradually mix in the sifted icing sugar – doing this gradually will help avoid any lumps forming.
 I would use a wooden spoon to initially mix the icing sugar in (as if you use an electric whisk straightaway you’ll end up with an icing sugar cloud in your kitchen!).
-Then if you have an electric whisk this is handy for giving everything a final blitz.
+Then add the vanilla.
+If you have an electric whisk give everything a final blitz, or use some arm power to mix.
 You should end up with a lovely smooth, thick frosting.

 - Now to assemble the cupcakes, mmmmm.
 Dollop a heaped tsp of cream cheese frosting on top of each cake.
 Then use a small palette knife to spread the frosting.
 Use the palette knife to create a small pool in the middle of the frosting (see photos below).
 This is where the passion fruit syrup will sit.